 When starting your ABM strategy (or revisiting your current one!), remember that your website is and will continue to be a highly frequented resource to your prospects.
 Your target prospects will inevitably visit your website or landing page throughout their ABM journey and you want to make sure that your site addresses their needs, interests, and pain points.
 Intellimize can help you do just that.

-Intellimize’s Continuous Conversion™ solution uses machine learning to automatically personalize your website for each unique visitor in the moment.
+Intellimize’s AI Optimize solution uses machine learning to automatically personalize your website for each unique visitor in the moment.
 As user behavior naturally changes over time, Intellimize automatically learns and adjusts to meet any new visitor preferences.
-With Continuous Conversion, Snowflake’s ABM team has achieved 60% more landing page conversions.
+With AI Optimize, Snowflake’s ABM team has achieved 60% more landing page conversions.

 Request your demo today and see how Intellimize can help you optimize your ABM efforts.